wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 If you're not already convinced that having a core experience is a good idea, I'll attempt to sell it to you now.

 Of the 3.6 billion Internet users today, over 2 billion (65%) are accessing the web from developing countries.
 This percentage will continue to increase over the coming years, as Intenet usage in developing countries is growing over 100x faster than the rest of the world.
 Yes, you read that right -- 100x!
-In India alone, over 108 million new users accessed the Internet for the first time in the last year.
+In India alone, over 108 million people accessed the Internet for the first time in the last year.
 That was a 30% increase over the year before.

 {% responsive_image path: assets/internet-growth-in-india.png alt: "Internet growth in India is accelerating at an enormous rate" %}